johnpmayer/naia-socket/README.md

     1. cd examples/client
     2. cargo run

-To run a WebRTC client on Web: (that will be able to communicate with a WebRTC server)
+To run a WebRTC client on Web using wasm-bindgen: (that will be able to communicate with a WebRTC server)

-    1. Enter in your IP Address at the appropriate spot in examples/client/src/app.rs
+    1. Enter in your IP Address at the appropriate spot in examples/client/wasm-bindgen/src/app.rs
-    2. cd examples/client
+    2. cd examples/client/wasm-bindgen
     3. npm install              //should only need to do this once to install dependencies
     4. npm run start            //this will open a web browser, and hot reload

+To run a WebRTC client on Web using miniquad: (that will be able to communicate with a WebRTC server)

+    FORTHCOMING

 To simply build these examples instead of running them, substitute the above commands like so: